wrvenkat/ibnr-conf/README.md

 ## Getting Started
   * You are encouraged to customize the config file according to your needs.
 All entries are available to be installed when a file is checked out from the repository.
   * All column values should either have an entry or have ! as a place holder value.
-  * This file contains stable version organized along the line of Ubuntu's version number (14.04, 16.04).
-All enabled entries in a particular version have been tested on that version of Ubuntu.
+  * All enabled entries in a particular version have been tested on that version of Ubuntu.
   * Any part of a line starting with a # is considered as a comment and is ignored.
 So, if you don't need a software to be installed, you can simply disable it by commenting it out.
   * The install script checks whether a PPA already exists or not before adding it.
   * If you want to contribute, you can do so by contributing entries alone or if the installation requires a script, the entry and the corresponding install script.
 For more information on this, please see [install_scripts](https://github.com/wrvenkat/install_scripts).

+## Versioning ##
+  * Stable versions are organized along the lines of Ubuntu version numbers - 14.04, 16.04 etc.
+  * Master branch is the main development branch and test branch is where main testing goes on before being merged into stable versions.
+  * There are no test branches for corresponding stable branches.
+  * Branching model requires revision.

 ## LICENSE